jintaoyugithub/lth-msc-cs-typst-template/packages/preview/uo-lth-msc-cs-thesis/0.1.0/template/chapters/introduction.typ

 == Aim

 This thesis explores the latest real-time surface tessellation techniques, with a specific focus on compute shader implementations.
 Building upon this foundation, it further develops and prototypes a rendering pipeline aimed at supporting high-fidelity geometries.
-Additionally, the advantages and disadvantages of compute shader-based subdivision techniques are evaluated, including their impact on rendering performance, frame rates and etc. compare to the traditional hardware tessellation and even more advence technique Nanite[ref].
+Additionally, the advantages and disadvantages of compute shader-based subdivision techniques are evaluated, including their impact on rendering performance, frame rates and etc. compare to the traditional hardware tessellation and even more advence technique Nanite @karis2021nanite.

 //这个thesis主要是explore 最新的实时曲面细分技术，特别是in context of compute shader，further more, 建立在此基础上，拓展并prototype an pipeline try to reproduce high fidelity geometry and asses what's the pros and cons of using compute shader based tessellation compare to traditional hardware tessellation and even more advence techs nanite，特别是在视觉效果和性能方面，like memory cost and 渲染帧率。

 == Research Questions

 Based on the objectives and challenges outlined above, this thesis aims to address the following research questions:

+#v(15pt)

 1. How can compute shaders be effectively utilized to implement an efficient and flexible real-time surface tessellation method?